-- Included: - Atypias, e.g., intraepithelial neoplasias found at LLT level, usually placed under "dysplasia" PTs - All terms in HLT Myelodysplastic syndromes - All terms under HLT Myeloproliferative disorders (excl leukaemias) - All terms under HLT Skin preneoplastic conditions NEC - Selected terms in HLT Gastrointestinal mucosal dystrophies and secretion disorders - Terms from SOC Investigations and SOC Surgical and medical procedures related to identifying and treating precancerous processes (see Excluded) - Excluded: - Terms already defined as malignant processes e.g., all carcinomata "in situ" - Risk factors either leading to precancerous lesions or associated with a higher incidence of a malignant process - Cell markers and hormones or proteins that can be used as predictors of malignancy - Terms referring to abnormal biopsy results (e.g., PT Biopsy colon abnormal) because they are non-specific and did not yield significant data on testing
+- Included: - Atypias, e.g., intraepithelial neoplasias found at LLT level, usually placed under "dysplasia" PTs - All terms in HLT Myelodysplastic syndromes - All terms under HLT Myeloproliferative disorders (excl leukaemias) - All terms under HLT Skin preneoplastic conditions NEC - Selected terms in HLT Gastrointestinal mucosal dystrophies and secretion disorders - Terms from SOC Investigations and SOC Surgical and medical procedures related to identifying and treating precancerous processes (see Excluded) - Excluded: - Terms already defined as malignant processes e.g., all carcinomata "in situ" - Risk factors either leading to precancerous lesions or associated with a higher incidence of a malignant process - Cell markers and hormones or proteins that can be used as predictors of malignancy - Terms referring to abnormal biopsy results (e.g., PT Biopsy colon abnormal) because they are non-specific and did not yield significant data on testing of its sub-SMQs, the user may refer to Malignancies (SMQ) to identify "biopsy abnormal" terms if additional data retrieval is deemed necessary.

-NOTE: Terms for abnormal biopsy results are excluded from SMQ Premalignant disorders.
-After retrieving data with SMQ Premalignant disorders or any of its sub-SMQs, the user may refer to SMQ Malignancies to identify "biopsy abnormal" terms if additional data retrieval is deemed necessary.
+NOTE: Terms for abnormal biopsy results are excluded from SMQ Premalignant disorders (SMQ).
+After retrieving data with SMQ Premalignant disorders (SMQ) or any

-NOTE: Because Premalignant disorders, general conditions and other site specific disorders (SMQ) contains non site-specific terms such as PT Dysplasia, in order to retrieve all relevant cases for the site-specific sub-searches for Blood premalignant disorders (SMQ), Gastrointestinal premalignant disorders (SMQ), Reproductive premalignant disorders (SMQ), and Skin premalignant disorders, it may be necessary to combine the subordinate SMQ with Premalignant disorders, general conditions and other site specific disorders (SMQ).
+NOTE: Because Premalignant disorders, general conditions and other site specific disorders (SMQ) contains non site-specific terms such as PT Dysplasia, in order to retrieve all relevant cases for the site-specific sub-searches for Blood premalignant disorders (SMQ), Gastrointestinal premalignant disorders (SMQ), Reproductive premalignant disorders (SMQ), and Skin premalignant disorders (SMQ), it may be necessary to combine the subordinate SMQ with Premalignant disorders, general conditions and other site specific disorders (SMQ).
 Medical judgment may need to be applied.

-NOTE: SMQ Premalignant disorders focuses on the premalignant conditions themselves for safety analysis purposes.
+NOTE: Premalignant disorders (SMQ) focuses on the premalignant conditions themselves for safety analysis purposes.
 This SMQ specifically excludes terms for malignancy risk factors, such as: